Fuco1/smartparens/README.md

 The character `_` in the format strings is replaced with the inserted text and mirrored to the closing pair.
 Before inserting text in the closing pair, content of the opening pair is transformed with transformation function.
 Only one `_` per pair is allowed.
 The closing tag does not have to contain `_` (then no text is inserted there).
 If the opening pair doesn't have `_` either, the tag is simply inserted as text and tag insertion mode is not entered.
 This can be used to form "shortcuts" for commonly used wrappings.

+If the transformation function is `nil`, it automatically defaults to `identity`.
+Otherwise, it should be a one-argument function that accept the content of the opening pair and as output gives the content of the closing pair.

 You can add different tags for the same trigger in different modes.
 The mode sets must not overlap, otherwise random one is picked.

 Tags can be removed with `sp-remove-tag-pair` function, which takes as arguments the trigger and the mode where you want to remove it.